Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/7-doom-gloom.md

 "‘Horse," asked Firth, "What’s your eval score right now?"

-‘Horse blushed red again. "…Seventeen."
+‘Horse blushed red again. "...Seventeen."

 "How high does the scale go?"

-"…Fifteen without bonus.
+"...Fifteen without bonus.
 C’mon, bro, you know that don’t mean anything!"

 "Yes it fuckin’ does, it’s worth money and it measures who’s *best!* And it’s makin’ the point for Regaari."
 Firth turned back.
 "You know the scale, right?"